 Grading for this course is pass/fail, based on attendance and completion of basic requirements.
-Students must complete the two presentations and attend at least 80% of all class hours to pass the course.
+Students must perform their role within the two presentations and attend at least 80% of all class hours to pass the course.
 The presentations must have the features described in the Study Guide to be considered completed.
-Namely, the first presentation must involve a competent presentation of the main findings and methods of a research article approved by the instructor (SL).
+Namely, for the the first presentation, students must competently present of the main findings and methods of a research article approved by the instructor (SL), and must serve as a pre-designated "opponent" for two further presentations.
 The second presentation must involve a campaign strategy for an assigned Danish political party, where that campaign strategy identifies its basis in prior research findings, applies those findings reasonably to a party in the particular political context highlighted in the assignment, does so at a level appropriate to the knowledge of fellow students, makes use of knowledge from both political science and psychology, and highlights how a psychologist can make a particular contribution to implementing the campaign strategy.